pnp/blog/content/post/introduction-to-json.md

     }
 ```

-Note that the order of the name/value pairs doesn\'t matter; this JSON
+Note that the order of the name/value pairs doesn't matter; this JSON
 is equivalent to the one above:
 ```
     {